Larry Izzo

-Lawrence Alexander Izzo (/ˈɪzoʊ/; born September 26, 1974) is an American professional football coach and former player who is the special teams coordinator for the Seattle Seahawks of the National Football League (NFL).
-He played as a linebacker and special teamer in the NFL.
-He played college football for the Rice Owls, and was signed by the Miami Dolphins as an undrafted free agent in 1996.
-A three-time Pro Bowl selection and three-time All-Pro selection, Izzo has also played for the New England Patriots.
-He won three Super Bowls during his time with the Patriots and one as an assistant special teams coordinator for the New York Giants.
+Lawrence Alexander Izzo (/ˈɪzoʊ/; born September 26, 1974) is an American professional football coach and former linebacker who is the special teams coordinator for the Washington Commanders of the National Football League (NFL).
+He played college football for the Rice Owls and was signed as an undrafted free agent by the Miami Dolphins in 1996.
+A three-time Pro Bowl selection and All-Pro selection for the New England Patriots, he won three Super Bowls with the Patriots and one as a coach with the New York Giants.